gottomondo/OceanAnalyticsLab/log/README.md

 In case of success execution. as see in the exec info section, it is present the `set_done` function which will create the error_log section containing the code equals to 0 and a default message.

-In case of error in the method excution, the logmng class provides a function to handle this situation:
+In case of error in the method execution, the logmng class provides a function to handle this situation:

 - `def handle_exc(self, traceback_exc: str, exc_msg: str, err_code: int)`: this function must receive some info regarding the execution error and the error code to send to the application.
 Then this function will create the error_log section in the json and will copy also the mock output files from the mock directory in the working dir.

+### End time
+It indicates the moment in which the method has finished its execution (with a timestamp in ISO format using UTC Time zone)